jdferreira/data-processing-book/en/module9.md

     c.
 Click on `Browse Data` to check the changes.

-7. Write a SQL query that selects the name of the enzymes whose id starts with `P0`.
+7. Write an SQL query that selects the name of the enzymes whose id starts with `P0`.
 Click on `Execute SQL` and write:
     ```sql
     SELECT ???
 FROM enzyme WHERE ???
 LIKE "P0%";